GovAlta/ui-components/.gitlab/contribution_guidelines/contributing_bugfix.md

 5. Review the feature.

 Once the story has been pulled and implemented, the bug request will be closed.
+Bug fixes will be available in the @latest label in the NPM package.
 Review the changes and reopen the issue if needed.